-To encourage Energy Sovereignty, an additional \$10 per REC would be added for projects that result in ownership by the customerparticipant, such as through an early buyout of a lease or PPA.
+To encourage Energy Sovereignty, an additional \$10 per REC would be added for projects that result in ownership by the participant, such as through an early buyout of a lease or PPA.

 2.3.
-Illinois Solar for All: Community Solar Subprogram Program
+Illinois Solar for All: Community Solar Sub-Program

 Community Solar projects are installed on rooftops or ground-mounted and are interconnected directly to the utility's distribution system.
 Community Solar projects are installed anywhere within a utility service territory and can be subscribed to by residents who live within that utility service territory.

-Community Solar incentives are intended to provide funding for community solar projects designed to serve income-eligible households.
+Community Solar incentives are intended to provide funding for Community Solar projects designed to serve income-eligible households.
 See Section 5.2 of this manual, Project and Participant Eligibility, for more detail.

 Except as noted in this paragraph, subscribers to a Community Solar project must be income-eligible residential households (which for this purpose includes an affordable housing building), and RECs produced from the corresponding subscription shares will receive the Community Solar prices shown below.
 No subscriber may have greater than a 40% share of the system capacity.
 A Community Solar project may have only one anchor tenant that is not an income-eligible residential household, and such anchor tenant must be identified at the time of project application.
 An anchor tenant may be any rate-paying non-income-eligible residential household, a business, a non-profit organization, or a public entity.
-RECs produced from an anchor tenant's share of the project will be paid based on currently applicable Illinois Shines Program prices.
-Outside of the anchor tenant, any subscription share that is not subscribed by an income-eligible residential household will not receive payments, nor will the Approved Vendor be required to deliver those RECs through the ILSFA REC contract.
-The first annual report for each project (submitted one year after the time of energization) must identify at least 50% of proposed income-eligible household subscribers (in kW volume) in order for the project to receive payment under the contract.
-See the REC contract for specific requirements and remedies.
+RECs produced from an anchor tenant's share of the project will be paid based on currently